When I coach single clients who want to meet their right partner, I don’t automatically send them out into the dating world.

 First, we work to understand their relationship pattern and who they tend to attract.

-We then rewire that pattern, so that who they attract and are attracted to becomes more in line with what they want for themselves.
+Second, we rewire that pattern, so that who they attract and are attracted to becomes more in line with what they want for themselves.

 Lastly they receive dating and relationship education.
 Clients gain the understanding of how dating and relationships work, so that instead of the typical anxiety and confusion, they experience calm and confidence when it comes to all things relationships.